RokeCepedaArroita/mcmc/README.md

   ### Synchrotron Emission

   Synchrotron radiation arises from relativistic electrons spiraling in magnetic fields.
-The flux density follows a power-law dependence on frequency:
+The flux density is modeled by a power-law dependence on frequency:

   $$S(\nu) = A_{\text{sync}} \cdot \nu^{\alpha}$$